kamesstory/kamesstory.github.io/next-js-rewrite.md

 - Tech & Check
 - mPower

-2. A Thing I Love
+2. A Thing I Love Doing

 This is a section on random things that I've done.
 The goal here is to showcase that I am a DOER, I just do things and delight in life.
 For now, fill with lorem ipsum text of various lengths.